Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 5,198, 2,665 total housing units (homes and apartments), and a median house value of $151,740, Glendale real estate values are some of the lowest in Colorado, although compared to real estate around the nation, Glendale homes are still considered rather expensive.
+With a population of 5,170, 3,014 total housing units (homes and apartments), and a median house value of $729,437, Glendale house prices are not only among the most expensive in Colorado, Glendale real estate also is some of the most expensive in all of America.

-Large apartment complexes or high rise apartments are the single most common housing type in Glendale, accounting for 91.58% of the city's housing units.
-Other types of housing that are prevalent in Glendale include single-family detached homes ( 3.11%), duplexes, homes converted to apartments or other small apartment buildings ( 2.79%), and a few row houses and other attached homes ( 1.95%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Large apartment complexes or high rise apartments are the single most common housing type in Glendale, accounting for 91.23% of the city's housing units.
+Other types of housing that are prevalent in Glendale include row houses and other attached homes ( 3.79%), duplexes, homes converted to apartments or other small apartment buildings ( 3.00%), and a few single-family detached homes ( 1.99%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

-Relative to Colorado, our data show that Glendale's latest annual appreciation rate is higher than 60% of the other cities and towns in Colorado.
+Relative to Colorado, our data show that Glendale's latest annual appreciation rate is lower than 90% of the other cities and towns in Colorado.

 |Time Period||Total Appreciation||Avg.
 Annual Rate||

 Last 2 Years: